snrnats/doc-centre/docfx_project/pro/api/shipments/creating_shipments.md

 > [!CAUTION]
 >
 > You should exercise caution when using the `required_delivery_date` and `required_shipping_date` parameters to specify dates for your shipment.
-These parameters limit delivery options for the shipment, meaning that it can only be allocated to carrier services that would be able to ship it within the specified `required_shipping_date` range and / or deliver it by the specified `required_delivery_date` range.
+These parameters limit delivery options for the shipment, meaning that it can only be allocated to those carrier services that would be able to ship it within the specified `required_shipping_date` range and / or deliver it by the specified `required_delivery_date` range.
 >
 > If the dates you specify are too restrictive, there may not be any carrier services available to take the shipment, which would result in a failed allocation.
 As such, you should only specify shipping and delivery dates where it is necessary to do so.